CompGenLabUB/CAPTVRED/docs/readme_DOCUMENTATION_virwaste.md

 ## Quality:

-Reads quality is performed at four different stages during the pipeline, (1) in the raw reads (before any maniputalion of the data), (2) in the clean reads (after bbduk) and (3) in the filtered reads (after discarding non-viral reads).
+Reads quality is performed at four different stages during the pipeline, (1) in the raw reads (before any manipulation of the data), (2) in the clean reads (after the cleaning step) and (3) in the filtered reads (after discarding non-viral reads).
 [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) is run with default parameters.
-In all three cases the quality assesment is performed using fastQC individually for each file.
-After that all fastqc reports in the run are summarized in a single report using [multiQC](https://multiqc.info/)(v1.9).
+In all three cases, the quality assessment is performed using FastQC individually for each file.
+All FastQC reports in the run are summarized in a single report using [multiQC](https://multiqc.info/)(v1.9).
-MultiQC is also used to summarize the bam files quality after alignment of the reads into the reference sequences using bowtie (see section 2.3).
+MultiQC is also used to summarize the bam files quality after the alignment of the reads into the reference sequences using bowtie (see section 2.3).
-In both cases MultiQC is run with default parameters.
+In both cases, MultiQC is run with default parameters.
 The final _html_ reports are copied to the reports directory for the final data visualization.

-No parameters can be modified in the quality stages of the pipeline.
+No parameters can be modified in the quality stage of the pipeline.

 More information:
 * [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)
 * [MultiQC](https://multiqc.info/)

-## Cleaning (+ quality)
+## Cleaning

 Reads cleaning is performed using
 [BBDuk(BBMap version 38.96)](https://jgi.doe.gov/data-and-tools/software-tools/bbtools/bb-tools-user-guide/bbduk-guide/),
-it takes the paired files and process them (always coulpled), it outputs a pair of mated files (with the suffix *_pe1* and *_pe2* respectively) and also a singletons file (with the suffix *_sgl*).
-As mentioned above, the quality of these files is subsequently assessed with fastQC and mulitQC programs.
+it takes the paired files and processes them (always coupled), and it outputs a pair of mated files (with the suffix *_pe1* and *_pe2* respectively) and also a singletons file (with the suffix *_sgl*).
+As mentioned above, the quality of these files is subsequently assessed with FastQC and MulitQC programs.

 All output files (paired and singleton fastq compressed files and quality reports) are saved in the `$BDIR/cleanseqs` directory.

-At this point, the reads identifiers are translated from the illumina ID to the sample ID (see [data summary section](#data-summary)).
+At this point, the reads identifiers are translated from the Illumina ID to the sample ID (see [data summary section](#data-summary)).

 **READS CLEANING PARAMETERS**